ucrengineer/TraderShop.Financials.TdAmeritrade/README.md

 ## Accounts and Trading
 <b>Saved Orders endpoints are not wrapped</b>
 ## Authentication
+Located in the `TraderShop.Financials.TdAmeritrade.Abstractions` project.
 Bearer Token is cached in memory.
 Absolute expiration is set to the "Expires_In" value that is returned from the TdAmeritrade API.
-Currently only Bearer Tokens are supported and is done using embedded Tdameritrade account information in the appsettings.json file.
+Currently only Bearer Tokens are supported and is done using embedded Tdameritrade account information.

 ## Instruments
 <b>GetAllForexInstruments is currently not implemented</b>